 The School’s 15 Character Strengths sit at the centre of our student wellbeing framework.
 Our approach to teaching character has been incorporated into Approaches to Learning Skills (ATLs) and the IB learning dispositions.

-Our students engage with the School Character Strengths throughout Years 7 to 12 in many varied and intentional ways.
-Character education equips our young people to grow in wisdom, hope, community, and dignity, and is shaped by an understanding of God at work in the world, actively shaping each individual story.
-Our students regularly hear about our Character Strengths from members of staff in assemblies or Chapel.
+Our students regularly hear about our Character Strengths from members of staff in classrooms, assemblies and Chapel.
 Each student identifies their own character strengths using the VIA Character Survey and reflects on their individual and group strengths.
 This provides an opportunity for each student to discuss how their strengths can be used to help overcome obstacles and give them tools to improve areas that may not be as strong.
-Students are also encouraged to put their strengths into action when they are participating in the many different areas of School life, including the many service activities we offer that give students opportunities to help those less fortunate in our local communities.
+Students are also encouraged to put their strengths into action when they are participating in the many different areas of School life, including the many service activities we offer that give students opportunities to help our local communities.

 Our structures and programmes are delivered by staff who genuinely care for students and seek to develop in students a strong sense of identity, resilience and connectedness in all areas of school life – from the classroom to the playing fields.

-House system
+House system and Tutorial Programme

-In most cases, tutors remain with the students through to Year 12, following their progress through the senior years.
-The tutorial programme incorporates study skills, social and community education, leadership and life skills.
-As such, sessions are structured and planned, based on the age, experience and knowledge of students.
+Sessions are structured and planned, based on the age, experience and knowledge of students.
 The House system enables students to participate in and contribute to a comprehensive range of activities.
-Students are awarded House points for both participation and success in the swimming and athletics carnivals, Inter-House debating, SACS Factor (talent show), Big City Bake Off (a themed cupcake competition fundraiser) and Gala Day (sports/team activities).
+Students are awarded House points for both participation and success in the swimming and athletics carnivals, Inter-House debating, SACS Factor (talent show), Big City Make Off (a themed cupcake competition fundraiser) and Gala Day (sports/team activities).
 Points go towards The Dean Pitt Shield, which is awarded to the winning House at the end-of-year Evening of Celebration and Prize-giving.

 Classroom teachers, Tutors, Heads of House, Heads of Division and Directors of Learning monitor the academic progress and wellbeing of all students.
 This ensures that every student is known and cared for throughout the School.